-For me, I think of Mindfulness like emotional alchemy where we allow the possibility that, our turmoil, our perceived failures, our fears , bewilderment or uncertainty might blossom into insight and wisdom.
+For me, I think of mindfulness like emotional alchemy, where we allow the possibility that our turmoil, our perceived failures, our fears, bewilderment or uncertainty might blossom into insight and wisdom.

-And anyway what does it matter, mindfulness is a practice of acceptance so we can practice with everything that show up in our lives.
+Mindfulness is a practice of acceptance so we can practice with everything that show up in our lives.
 In almost every situation we label as bad there is always the possibility of a transformation, the tree is inherent in the seed but it won’t grow into a tree unless we plant it in the earth, and we can’t be grow our mindfulness practice if we don’t plant it in the earth of our daily lives where we use what comes up for us as the practice itself.

 We can’t practice it tomorrow.
-And what better way to practice tan inside or our organizations, after all we will spend the majority of our lives at work!
+And what better way to practice than inside or our organizations, after all we will spend the majority of our lives at work!
 It is the perfect incubator for creating an organization based on mindful principals.

 There is a wonderful story of two monks, one old and one young walking through the forest.
 They come to a river, where a young women is standing.
 She is desperate to get across to see her dying husband and begs the monks to carry her across because she can’t swim.